Frank Potenza (guitarist): Association with Joe Pass

 In 1974, Potenza took his father to see Joe Pass perform at the Jazz Workshop in Boston.
 Potenza was a fan of Pass's albums Intercontinental, Virtuoso, and The Trio.
 After the concert, Potenza made his way to Pass's dressing room, shook his hand, and asked if he was giving lessons while in town.
 According to Potenza, "I had my first lesson with him the very next day, and that was the beginning of a 20-year friendship with him.
 It was a great blessing to be able to spend as much time as I got to spend with Joe."
 Their friendship lasted until May 1994, when Pass succumbed to liver cancer.

 Jazz educator

 In 1981, Potenza moved to Los Angeles.
 From 1981 to 1995, he was an adjunct instructor on the Commercial Music Program faculty at Long Beach City College.
 During this time, the Commercial Music Program was directed by George Shaw, who was instrumental in bringing in guest musicians to play with the student big band.
 In 1995, Potenza joined the faculty of the Studio/Jazz Guitar Department at the University of Southern California's Flora L. Thornton School of Music.
-In 2000, he completed his Masters in Music at California State University in Los Angeles.
+In 2000, he completed his Master's in Music at California State University in Los Angeles.
 Shortly after, Potenza was promoted to full professor at USC.
 In 2006, he became chair of the Studio/Jazz Guitar Department at USC, stepping down in 2018.